trifectatechfoundation/teach-rs/README.md

 In addition, lead developer Henk has received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).

 We are in search of further funding for this project.
 Contact us if you´re interested, or [sponsor](https://github.com/sponsors/tweedegolf) our work.
-At the moment, any one-time or montly donation would support the maintenance of the project.
+At the moment, any one-time or monthly donation would support the maintenance of the project.
 Larger donations would enable us to involve students in trial-runs and feedback sessions and adapt the course material for re-usability by other higher education institutes.